Keito-Klein/Vertibus/README.md

 ```
 **Install on Termux ✅**
 > [!WARNING]
-> sharp package may causing crash when running npm install.
+> sharp package may causing crash when running `npm install`.

 to prevent this from happening. delete the sharp package on the `package.json` file